How chickens suffer at slaughter

 The end of their lives

-At only six weeks old, chickens reach the size they are killed at.
-Some are slaughtered as young as four-weeks old.
+At only six weeks old or even fewer, chickens reach the size they are killed.

-The chicken industry in New Zealand slaughters around 120,000,000 chickens every year.
-In one slaughterhouse, as many as 50,000 chickens could be slaughtered in one day.
+The chicken industry in New Zealand slaughters around 120 million chickens every year.
+In one slaughterhouse, as many as 50 thousand chickens could be slaughtered in one day.

 New Zealand law requires chickens to be stunned unconscious before they have their throats cut.
 Because of the sheer number of birds and the speed at which these slaughterhouses operate, there is plenty of potential for failure, leading to injury, maiming and slaughter without effective stunning of the birds.